Is It Dangerous to Take Tramadol and Alcohol Together?

 If you find yourself mixing tramadol with alcohol to cope with everyday life, please reach out to us at Avenues Recovery so we can guide you on your path to recovery.

-Taking alcohol with tramadol at the same time can lead to a dangerous combined overdose, causing a medical emergency.
 Naloxone, a medication commonly used to counteract decreased breathing in opioid overdoses, is not effective in reversing tramadol overdoses.
-Using tramadol with other central nervous system depressants, like alcohol, significantly increases the risk of overdose, which is why it’s not a good idea to mix alcohol and tramadol.
+Using tramadol with other central nervous system depressants, like alcohol, significantly increases the risk of overdose.

-Individuals facing an overdose involving tramadol and alcohol may exhibit the following combined effects:
+Individuals facing an overdose of tramadol and alcohol may exhibit:

 • Slow heart rate or loss of consciousness